 Members participate on a syndicate by reference to a year of account and each syndicate year of account is a separate annual venture.
-These accounts relate to the 2018 year of account which has been closed by way of reinsurance to close (RITC) at 31 December 2020; consequently, the balance sheet represents the assets and liabilities of the 2018 year of account and the profit and loss account reflect the transactions for that year of account during the 36 months period until closure.
+These accounts relate to the 2019 year of account which has been closed by way of reinsurance to close (RITC) at 31 December 2021; consequently, the balance sheet represents the assets and liabilities of the 2019 year of account and the profit and loss account reflect the transactions for that year of account during the 36 months period until closure.

-Underwriter's Report 2018 Year of Account
+Underwriter's Report 2019 Year of Account

 The Syndicate participated on new and renewal business written by Brit's wholly aligned Syndicate 2987 in excess of Syndicate 2987's risk appetite.
-The strategy for the 2018 year of account was to continue to focus on business with a profitable track record and where there were opportunities to underwrite business that Brit leads or where Brit has a strong market presence.
-The capacity for the 2018 year of account increased to £98.5m from £55.0m for the 2017 year of account as the Syndicate sought to achieve market penetration across existing product lines and diversify into new products to achieve scale and broaden its portfolio.
+The strategy for the 2019 year of account was to continue to focus on business with a profitable track record and where there were opportunities to underwrite business that Brit leads or where Brit has a strong market presence.
+The final stamp capacity for the 2019 year of account was £97.7m, marginally down from £98.5m for the 2018 year of account.
+The planned premiums written from this stamp however increased 12.5% as the Syndicate sought to achieve market penetration across existing product lines and diversify into new products to achieve scale to broaden its portfolio.
+The plan for 2019 also reflected underwriting action taken to address underperforming accounts, which also included the exit from the Engineering and Contractors, Plant and Equipment (CPE) class.